c-coyne/driver-development/peripheral-drivers/stm32f4xx-drivers/Doc/GPIO_README.md

-# GPIO Driver for STM32F407G-DISC1
+# GPIO Driver for STM32F407xx MCU

-This repository contains a General Purpose Input/Output (GPIO) driver implemented in C for the STM32F407G-DISC1 discovery board.
+This repository contains a General Purpose Input/Output (GPIO) driver implemented in C for the ARM Cortex-M4 STM32F407xx family of MCU's.

 ## Table of Contents